danalvin/Elijah_qr_code/README.md

 *Built with curiosity, debugged with coffee, and tested with way too many cat photos.* 🐱☕

-**P.S.** If you're using this for your wedding, congratulations!
+**P. S.** If you're using this for your wedding, congratulations!
 May your Wi-Fi be strong, and your QR codes always scan on the first try. 💒📱